A look at 4 IPO updates and 2 late-stage funding rounds – TechCrunch

 Covering YC Demo Day yesterday was good fun, but I missed a few items while watching several hundred startup pitches.
 A few years ago, these stories might have been the biggest news of the week.

-But with the venture capital market red-lining its engines while public markets remain sympathetic to growing, unprofitable companies, there’s lots going on.
+But with the venture capital market redlining its engines while public markets remain sympathetic to growing, unprofitable companies, there’s lots going on.
 So, as a follow-up to our first late-stage roundup that we published yesterday morning, here’s another.

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.

-This time we’re discussing IPO news from DigitalOcean (context), Kaltura (context), Robinhood (context), and Zymergen, and big rounds for Lattice and goPuff.
+This time we’re discussing IPO news from DigitalOcean (context), Kaltura (context), Robinhood (context) and Zymergen, and big rounds for Lattice and goPuff.
 That’s a lot to chew on, but I’ll be brief and to the point.

 We’ll commence with the IPO news and then pivot into the late-stage rounds, just in case more drops this morning while we’re typing our way through yesterday’s news.
 Let’s go!